-Pharmacy Benefit Drugs

-Drug Medical Necessity

-indomethacin, ketorolac, meloxicam, nabumetone, naproxen) OR Documentation is provided that the individual is unable to take oral medications (e.g., dysphagia, esophagitis, uncontrollable nausea/vomiting) AND For individuals aged less than 65 years, the daily dose is ≤ 126 mg OR For individuals aged 65 years and older, renally impaired individuals and individuals less than 50 kg (110 lbs.) the

-daily dose is ≤ 63 mg

-Brand Ophthalmic Beta Bl

-Betoptic S (betaxolol) Istalol (timolol) Timoptic (timolol) Timoptic-XE (timolol) Betoptic S (betaxolol), Istalol (timolol), Timoptic (timolol), and Timoptic-XE (timolol) may be considered medically necessary to reduce intraocular pressure in individuals with glaucoma when the individual has tried and failed TWO generic ophthalmic beta blockers.
+Pharmacy Benefit Drugs Drug Medical Necessity indomethacin, ketorolac, meloxicam, nabumetone, naproxen) OR Documentation is provided that the individual is unable to take oral medications (e.g., dysphagia, esophagitis, uncontrollable nausea/vomiting) AND For individuals aged less than 65 years, the daily dose is ≤ 126 mg OR For individuals aged 65 years and older, renally impaired individuals and individuals less than 50 kg (110 lbs.) the daily dose is ≤ 63 mg Brand Ophthalmic Beta Block ers Betoptic S (betaxolol) Istalol (timolol) Timoptic (timolol) Timoptic-XE (timolol) Betoptic S (betaxolol), Istalol (timolol), Timoptic (timolol), and Timoptic-XE (timolol) may be considered medically necessary to reduce intraocular pressure in individuals with glaucoma when the individual has tried and failed TWO generic ophthalmic beta blockers.
+Ophthalmic Cholinergic Agor Qlosi (pilocarpine)Vuity (pilocarpine) Qlosi (pilocarpine) and Vuity (pilocarpine) may be considered medically necessary for the treatment of presbyopia in adults when all the following criteria are met: • The individual is aged 18 years or older AND Has a diagnosis of presbyopia AND Has had an inadequate response or intolerance to corrective eyeglasses or contact lenses AND Has had an inadequate response or intolerance to generic pilocarpine ophthalmic solution AND Medication is prescribed by or in consultation with an ophthalmologist or optometrist

-Ophthalmic Cholinergic A

-Qlosi (pilocarpine) Vuity (pilocarpine) Qlosi (pilocarpine) and Vuity (pilocarpine) may be considered medically necessary for the treatment of presbyopia in adults when all the following criteria are met: The individual is aged 18 years or older AND Has a diagnosis of presbyopia

-AND Has had an inadequate response or intolerance to corrective eyeglasses or contact lenses AND Has had an inadequate response or intolerance to generic pilocarpine ophthalmic solution AND Medication is prescribed by or in consultation with an ophthalmologist or optometrist

-Pharmacy Benefit Drugs Drug Medical Necessity Brand Ophthalmic Corticoste roids Brand Ophthalmic Corticosteroids (e.g.): TobraDex TobraDex ST Tobramycin-vancomycin Brand Ophthalmic Prostaglan Durysta (bimatoprost) Brand ophthalmic corticosteroids (e.g., TobraDex, TobraDex ST, tobramycin-vancomycin) may be considered medically necessary when the individual has tried and failed use of generic ophthalmic tobramycin and generic ophthalmic dexamethasone. din Analogs Durysta (bimatoprost) may be considered medically necessary to reduce intraocular pressure when all the following are met: • The individual has been diagnosed with open-angle glaucoma or ocular hypertension AND Has tried and had an inadequate response or intolerance to two generic ophthalmic prostaglandin analogs (e.g., bimatoprost or latanoprost) lyuzeh (latanoprost) Lumigan (bimatoprost) Travatan Z (travoprost) Vyzulta (latanoprostene bunod) Xalatan (latanoprost) Xelpros (latanoprost) Zioptan (tafluprost) lyuzeh (latanoprost), Lumigan (bimatoprost), Travatan Z (travoprost), Vyzulta (latanoprostene bunod), Xalatan (latanoprost), Xelpros (latanoprost), and Zioptan (tafluprost) may be considered medically necessary to reduce intraocular pressure in individuals with glaucoma when the individual has tried and failed use of generic bimatoprost, latanoprost, or travoprost. iDose TR (travoprost intracameral implant) iDose TR (travoprost intracameral implant) may be considered medically necessary to reduce intraocular pressure in individuals with open-angle glaucoma or ocular hypertension when the individual has tried and failed TWO generic ophthalmic prostaglandin analogs.
+Pharmacy Benefit Drugs Drug Medical Necessity Brand Ophthalmic Corticoste Brand Ophthalmic Corticosteroids (e.g.): TobraDex TobraDex ST Tobramycin-vancomycin Brand Ophthalmic Prostaglar Durysta (bimatoprost) Brand ophthalmic corticosteroids (e.g., TobraDex, TobraDex ST, tobramycin-vancomycin) may be considered medically necessary when the individual has tried and failed use of generic ophthalmic tobramycin and generic ophthalmic dexamethasone. lyuzeh (latanoprost) Lumigan (bimatoprost) Travatan Z (travoprost) Vyzulta (latanoprostene bunod) Xalatan (latanoprost) Xelpros (latanoprost) Zioptan (tafluprost) bimatoprost or latanoprost) lyuzeh (latanoprost), Lumigan (bimatoprost), Travatan Z (travoprost), Vyzulta (latanoprostene bunod), Xalatan (latanoprost), Xelpros (latanoprost), and Zioptan (tafluprost) may be considered medically necessary to reduce intraocular pressure in individuals with glaucoma when the individual has tried and failed use of generic bimatoprost, latanoprost, or travoprost. iDose TR (travoprost intracameral implant) iDose TR (travoprost intracameral implant) may be considered medically necessary to reduce intraocular pressure in individuals with open-angle glaucoma or ocular hypertension when the individual has tried and failed TWO generic ophthalmic prostaglandin analogs.
 Brand Blepharitis Agents Xdemvy (lotilaner) Xdemvy (lotilaner) may be considered medically necessary for the treatment of Demodex blepharitis when the following criteria are met: The individual is aged 18 years or older AND